aloneguid/config/doc/Stores_Custom.md

 Ease of creating custom stores was the primary design goal of this library.
 We believe that it can only be useful when adding another configuration source is trivial.

-In order to add a new store all you need to do is to implement `IConfigStore` interface which only has 4 moethods:
+In order to add a new store all you need to do is to implement `IConfigStore` interface which only has 4 methods:

 ```csharp
    /// <summary>